Do I Really Need to Detox?

 What Is Detox?

+You’ll hear the word ‘detox’ thrown around a lot in health-adjacent circles, covering a variety of things from fad diets to health cleanses.
+However, true drug and alcohol detox is a bit different and certainly not a passing fad.
+Generally speaking, drug and alcohol detoxification, or detox, is the process of getting your body clear of all drugs and alcohol.
 There are two basic ways to detox.
 The most widely known is “quitting cold turkey,” which means you’ll stop your substance use completely, all at once.
 Depending on the substance, stopping cold turkey on your own can be extremely dangerous to your health and may result in severe withdrawal symptoms.
 For that reason, the medically accepted way to detox is to either utilize a professional detox facility to detox quickly with the help of medications, or gradually taper use of the substance under the advice of a medical professional.

 It is important to note that neither form of detox should be done without the oversight of your physician.
 In fact, detoxification can be downright dangerous to do without medical supervision, depending on the substance you are addicted to and the level of addiction.
 If you are physically dependent on alcohol or drugs, detox is the first step to your recovery.